 The Cumming School of Medicine is a fully accredited Canadian Medical School.
-Full accreditation was last received in 2016 and will be reviewed in 2024.
+Full accreditation was last received in 2016 and is currently under review for 2024.
 The program is one of only two three-year programs in the country.

 In 2023, the Cumming School of Medicine's Undergraduate Medical Education Program launched Reimagining Medical Education (RIME), which is an innovative longitudinal pre-clerkship curriculum that focuses on case-based learning.
 The new pre-clerkship curriculum has been designed in response to the evolving needs of students, patients, and society.
 The curriculum is focused on the spiral delivery of patient-centered clinical presentations rooted in generalism, while providing opportunities for creativity, self-regulated learning, and professional identity development through active learning.
+The experience of the first class to experience the new curriculum has been overwhelmingly positive.